jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 It is likely that a business requirement for this application is that you can update a member.

 So, we will implement an `updateMember` function.
 We will use `Array.map` to return a new array.
+A naive approach to this might be "_let's iterate over the array using `forEach` and mutate the element we are updating_".
+See the post "[Just Say No to Loops and Variables](https://www.joshwulf.com/blog/2020/02/just-say-no-to-loops-and-variables/)" for an in-depth explanation of why you _don't_ want to do that.

 To implement the predicate function, let's describe what we want it to do in plain language:

 > For each member in the state, if the member id equals the id of the update, return the updated member; otherwise return the member.